davidkurutz/flehr/README.md

 # Flehr: a Chat API and RealTime Chat Client
-A REST API for a chat application built in Rails, a front end chat client built in React, using real-time chat communications with ActionCable/WebSockets
+A REST API for a chat application built in Rails & a front end chat client built in React, using real-time chat communications with ActionCable/WebSockets

 ### Features